Star Breeze current position

-- Sky Bar & Grill / Star Bar (serves the top deck open-air-area).
+- Star Bar (serves the top deck open-air-area).

 Shipboard entertainment options - Fun and Sport

 While Star Breeze offers the signature Windstar experiences (as the famous deck barbecue), she also promotes the company's product development initiative - intimate access to call ports, themed sailings and active interaction with villagers.
 Activities onboard are very limited and range from food market purchases to performances by local musicians.
-Public areas include the casino, library, computer centre, WindSpa, fitness centre, pool and three whirlpool tubs.
+Public areas include the casino, library, computer center, WindSpa, fitness center, pool and three whirlpool tubs.

-Various bars and lounges, scaled for sociability, invite travellers to get to know one other.
-The complimentary fine wines and spirits service contributes to the club-like atmosphere inside and on the open decks, where passengers can find plenty of cosy seating in the sun or shade.
+Various bars and lounges, scaled for sociability, invite travelers to get to know one other.
+The complimentary fine wines and spirits service contributes to the club-like atmosphere inside and on the open decks, where passengers can find plenty of cozy seating in the sun or shade.
 Windstar's attentive service includes full bar service, mineral water spritzes fresh fruit sherbets and smoothies, frozen towels and sun lotion.
 A pair of whirlpool spas grace sun deck, and the third one is forward on Deck 5.
-In warm water cruise destinations on certain days, the captain anchors off a stretch of beach and deploys ship's watersports fold-out Marina, creating private island resort for water-skiing, sailing, swimming or snorkelling right from the ship.
+In warm water cruise destinations on certain days, the captain anchors off a stretch of beach and deploys the ship's watersports fold-out Marina, creating a private island resort for water-skiing, sailing, swimming or snorkeling right from the ship.

 Follows the complete list of Star Breeze lounges, clubs and other entertainment venues for kids, teens and adults.

-- The Marina (retractable water sports platform for water skiing, windsurfing, snorkelling, kayaking; the ship provides water rafts, wakeboards, paddleboards and a water trampoline island; the steel cage forms a swimming pool in the sea)
+- The Marina (retractable watersports platform for water skiing, windsurfing, snorkeling, kayaking; the ship provides water rafts, wakeboards, paddleboards and a water trampoline island; the steel cage forms a swimming pool in the sea)